OWASP/www-project-machine-learning-security-top-10/docs/ML10_2023-Model_Poisoning.md

 ## Description

-Neural net reprogramming attacks occur when an attacker manipulates the model\'s parameters to cause it to behave in an undesirable way.
+Model poisoning attacks occur when an attacker manipulates the model\'s parameters to cause it to behave in an undesirable way.

 ## How to Prevent

-**Regularisation:** Adding regularisation techniques like L1 or L2 regularization to the loss function helps to prevent overfitting and reduce the chance of neural net reprogramming attacks.
+**Regularisation:** Adding regularisation techniques like L1 or L2 regularization to the loss function helps to prevent overfitting and reduce the chance of model poisoning attacks.

-**Robust Model Design:** Designing models with robust architectures and activation functions can help reduce the chances of successful reprogramming attacks.
+**Robust Model Design:** Designing models with robust architectures and activation functions can help reduce the chances of successful model poisoning attacks.

 **Cryptographic Techniques:** Cryptographic techniques can be used to secure the